mother-of-all-self-hosting/mash-playbook/docs/services/traefik.md

 # Tell the playbook to attach services which require reverse-proxying to an additional network by default (e.g. traefik)
 # This needs to match your Traefik network.
 mash_playbook_reverse_proxyable_services_additional_network: traefik

+# Uncomment and adjust the variables below if you'd like to enable HTTP-compression.
+#
+# For this to work, you will need to define a compress middleware (https://doc.traefik.io/traefik/middlewares/http/compress/) for your Traefik instance
+# using a file (https://doc.traefik.io/traefik/providers/file/) or Docker (https://doc.traefik.io/traefik/providers/docker/) configuration provider.
+#
+# mash_playbook_reverse_proxy_traefik_middleware_compession_enabled: true
+# mash_playbook_reverse_proxy_traefik_middleware_compession_name: my-compression-middleware@file
 ```

 ## Increase logging verbosity